openid/openid4vp_ble/main.md

 To ensure that the Wallet is connected to the correct Verifier.
 The Wallet may verify the Ident characteristic as described in Clause 8.3.3.1.4.
 The Ident characteristic value MUST be calculated using the following procedure:

-Use HKDF an defined in RFC 5869 with the following parameters:
+Use HKDF an defined in [@!RFC5869] with the following parameters:
 * Hash: SHA-256
 * IKM: EdeviceKeyBytes (see Clause 9.1.1.4)
 * salt: (no salt value is provided)